PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 summaries.
 These rules make every stability guard conservative without adding ModelIR copies or additional graph passes.

+## Complete static-shape reconciliation evidence

+Static-shape reconciliation historically exposed only the number of output tensor shape updates.
+That legacy counter intentionally omitted valid parameter-only repairs, such as correcting a stale Reshape `newShape`, so it could not safely be used as complete graph-mutation evidence.

+The reconciler now offers an opt-in complete counter.
+Its existing fixed-point walk records operator-option changes, constant shape-parameter writes, direct tensor metadata updates, and ordinary output shape updates while performing the original work.
+The default return dictionary remains byte-for-byte compatible; only the selected very-late call requests the additional `reconciled_static_shape_mutations` key and stages the result as `_very_late_static_shape_stats`.
+No fingerprint, graph copy, pre/post scan, or new dependency is required.

 ## Smaller internal owners

 - Typed ONNX `Constant` lowering is isolated in its op-family module while